bagussubagja/twitter_crawling_app/README.md

 Twitter Crawling App is an application that can crawl on Twitter social media.
 Search for the keywords of your choice and get the latest trends wrapped in a word cloud!

+This application was created to fulfill the assignment for the Information Retrieval course

 #### Notes
 The .apk file is currently unavailable (as of 03/29/2023)